 They converted a 1916 Sellwood bungalow into a feline version of a bed-and-breakfast, where each guest receives a private room (or share with a cat from the same household—no mixing, please).

-To celebrate their ten year anniversary, Cats in the City is doing it all over again by launching a second location, this time in a grand 1906 home located in the NE Tabor/Montavilla neighborhood, featuring a large, 20ft x 6ft x 10ft outdoor catio!
+To celebrate their ten year anniversary, Cats in the City did it all over again by launching a second location, this time in a grand 1906 home located in the NE Tabor/Montavilla neighborhood, featuring a large, 20ft x 6ft x 10ft outdoor catio!
 This way, cats can enjoy nature all year round while boarding.
 Shawn and Daniel are excited to introduce more Portland neighborhoods to their unique cat-focused services.